MBBS Subjects

 Surgery

 All MBBS students are provided with a foundational understanding of various surgical procedures and conditions.
-They are taught about when surgical conditions become necessary, tests to be carried out before operations, and how to deal with complex situations involving pregnancy, hemorrhages, severe burns, septic shocks, etc.
+They are taught about when surgical conditions become necessary, tests to be carried out before operations, and how to deal with complex situations involving pregnancy, haemorrhages, severe burns, septic shocks, etc.

 Must Read: MBBS Abroad Consultants